dev2618/pdsnd_github/README.md

-Explore US Bikeshare Data - Python
+ US Bikeshare Data - Python

 This project is part of Udacity Programming for Data Science Nanodegree - Python.